xiaoyu1998/subquery-contract/README.md

 # Dapp-contract

-This project demonstrates a basic Dapp Contract.
+This project demonstrates a token contract.

 ### download
 ```shell